leftytennis/InkjetPlumber/README.md

 it's generally accepted by many people that it's best to exercise your inkjet printer rather than leave idle (or powered off) for long periods of time.

-Many Windows users use [QImage](http://www.ddisoftware.com/qimage-u/index.html) for this purpose, however, [QImage](http://www.ddisoftware.com/qimage-u/index.html) only runs on Windows and I was not able to find a comparable application for the Mac.
+Many Windows users use [QImage Ultimate](http://www.ddisoftware.com/qimage-u/index.html) for this purpose, however, [QImage Ultimate](http://www.ddisoftware.com/qimage-u/index.html) only runs on Windows and I was not able to find a comparable application for the Mac.

+*Update:* [Qimage One](https://binartem.com/(https://www.binartem.com/qimageone/) is now available for Windows and macOS.
+Qimage One provides the capability to send a scheduled purge sheet to your printers which replaces the functionality provided by InkjetPlumber.
+I highly recommend InkjetPlumber users switch to Qimage One, it's a great program for printing!

 ## Development